countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 These are the duties we must assigned when doing Scrum.

 ### Product Owner
+  * Develops User Stories by talking to real users and ensures those users' needs are being met by the team.
-Orders the backlog (decides what's important to work, considering input from team).
-Makes sure items in the backlog are clear.
+  * Decides what's important to work, considering input from team.
+(Triage Requests into an Ordered Backlog)
+  * Makes sure items in the backlog are clear to developers.
 Te product owner is often our client.

 ### Scrum Master
+  * Chair the sprint meeting, asking good questions in order to understand our progress towards the project goal.
   * Trains the team on Scrum and makes sure we're following the rules of scrum effectively (shipping each week, continuously learning, making tickets clear)
   * Find problems in workflow and make them visible for the team to work together on during the Sprint Plan meeting.
-  * Chair the sprint meeting, asking good questions in order to understand our progress towards the project goal.

 ### Developers (and other technicians)
   * Ensures they have a challenging yet doable amount of work in their sprint each sprint.